 Always be sure to pack some Aspirin, some linctus, and a thermometer, and you’re good to go.

 This way, you don’t have to buy anything in a foreign country where you don’t speak the language (or other people don’t speak English) and are well-equipped in case they don’t have your preferred meds at the dodgy pharmacy abroad (they are not dodgy at all, our Omas just believed they were).

 14. Make sure to never leave the house looking like a slob

 One thing our Oma always takes good care of is her appearance.
-No matter if she is on a day out in the city, or just buying some milk at the local grocery store – her clothes, hair and overall appearance were always neat and looking sharp.
+No matter if she is on a day out in the city, or just buying some milk at the local grocery store – her clothes, hair, and overall appearance are always neat and looking sharp.

 Because in the end, you never know who you’re going to meet.

-We’re not saying you have to invest half an hour in your hairstyle each and every day (especially now where we just leave the house for walks and work), but taking care of yourself should be one of your top priorities.
+We’re not saying you have to invest half an hour in your hairstyle each and every day, but taking care of yourself should be one of your top priorities.